freeCodeCamp/guide/pages/docs/certificates-guide/chaining-if-else-statements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Chaining If Else Statements"
+title: "Chaining If Else Statements"
+parent: "certificates-guide"
 ---

 `if/else` statements can be chained together for complex logic.
 Here is `pseudocode` of multiple chained `if` / `else if` statements: